ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **A Registration Officer can view static data translated to secondary language**

-1. In MOSIP, the primary and secondary languages are configured by the admin
+1. In MOSIP, the primary and secondary languages are configured by the admin.
-1. All static data (headers, labels, action buttons, and alert messages) is set up by the admin in both languages so that the registration officer can view all pages in the client application in both the default (primary) language and translated (secondary) language.
+1. Admin configures all the static data in both primary and secondary languages so that the user can view all the pages of client application in primary (default) and second (translated) languages.
-1. If configured translation language is same as default language, the system displays text in default language only.
+1. If the both languages are configured in one language, the system displays the text in default language only.

 ### 6.2 Transliteration [**[↑]**](#table-of-content)